ManashSwain/chatapp-backend/readme.md

 ## Overview

-The backend handles real-time messaging, user connections, and room management for the chat application.
+The backend handles real-time messaging  and room management for the chat application.

 ## Technologies